mohamadalmogren/hotal/README.md

 # hotal
-this is demo for course 2

-this is for testing only
+this is hotal website it's static.

+doing by:
+  html & css